 Assessment and Feedback

 In term 2, tutors will be marking assessed essays on some of the first year modules.
-Although the convenor of the module may moderate a sample of their marking, I am available for consultation on any aspect of the feedback process and hold weekly office hours ( Tuesdays 12:00-13:00 and Wednesdays 10:00-11:00).
+Although the convenor of the module may moderate a sample of their marking, I am available for consultation on any aspect of the feedback process and hold weekly office hours (dates and times TBC).

 Completion of this training programme counts towards 50% of IAP.